 Disc extrusion symptoms will vary depending on the severity of your extrusion, or herniation, and its location along the spine.
 However, understanding how to recognize the symptoms is an extremely important part of the diagnostic process.
 As you begin to experience symptoms that you suspect may be due to an extruded disc, write down some notes about the location, severity, nature, and frequency of your discomfort.
-The more information you can give your doctor, the more accurate a diagnosis will be.
+The more information you can give your physician, the more accurate a diagnosis will be.

 Understanding Referred Disc Extrusion Symptoms

 Symptoms of a disc extrusion can be especially hard to identify because the discomfort is often referred, which means that it occurs in a region of the body other than the actual site of the condition.
 Below is a brief description of how an extruded disc in the back or neck can result in referred pain in the extremities: